 In the 1920s and 30s, the American Hellenic Educational and Progressive Association (AHEPA) organized trips from its chapters across the U.S. to Greece for its male-only members to meet prospective brides.

 Often arriving wearing their AHEPA fez and strange western clothing, these men were often mocked– and feared– simultaneously by bands of village girls who were lined up to match with a potential husband.

-Another song entered Greek popular culture — “Den Ton Thelo ton Ahepa,” or in English, “I don’t want the Ahepa” — which pokes fun at the fez they wore signifying their membership in the Greek-American fraternal organization.
+Another song entered Greek popular culture — “Den Ton Thelo ton Ahepa,” or in English, “I don’t want the Ahepa” — which pokes fun at the men of Ahepa and fez they wore signifying their membership in the Greek-American fraternal organization.